 Its not always easy to find cheap and reliable travel insurance for diabetics.
 Unfortunately, many insurance providers hitch up your premiums at the mention of your diabetic status.
-Here at Holiday Extras, we work alongside Latitude travel insurance.
-The Latitude team are the insurance experts and they specialise in providing the best travel insurance to travellers who may have been turned down elsewhere.
+At Holiday Extras, we've formed the Latitude travel insurance policies.
+Our Latitude team are the insurance experts and they specialise in providing the best travel insurance to travellers who may have been turned down elsewhere.

-Depending on your holiday destination, Latitude provides travel insurance for diabetics to anyone up to the age of 89 suffering with a medical condition.
+Depending on your holiday destination, Latitude insurance policies provide travel insurance for diabetics to anyone up to the age of 89 suffering with a medical condition.
 Including both Type 1 and Type 2 diabetes, benefits include up to £15 million of medical cover, up to £10,000 of cancellation protection and a maximum of £2,000 lost baggage allowance.